ELECTRIC VEHICLE LINKS

 • EVUK: Electric vehicles in the UK

-The content of this website is copyright © and design copyright 1991 and 2006 Electrick Publications.
+The content of this website is copyright © 1991 and 2014 Max Energy Ltd - a not for profit company.
 All rights reserved.
-The bluebird logo & names Bluebird and Blue Max are registered trademarks.
-The BE2 and BE3 vehicle configurations are registered designs ®.
+The bluebird logo Bluebird electric motors, solar panels and batteries logo, trademark legendand name Bluebird and Blue Max are trademarks.
+The BE3 vehicle shape and configuration are copyright designs.
 All other trademarks are hereby acknowledged.
-Max Energy Ltd is an environmental educational charity.